-Before all other top destinations in northern Philippines jump on the tourism bandwagon, there already was BAGUIO CITY.
+Before all other top destinations in northern Philippines jump into the tourism bandwagon, there already was BAGUIO CITY.

 Yes, the city of Baguio is cold primarily because of its location.
 It rises to an elevation of 1,500 meters in the highlands of Benguet and is 8 degrees cooler on the average than in any place in the country which makes it the go-to destination during the hot days of summer.

 More than its climate and panoramic landscapes, Baguio is most visited for its diverse culture.
 It is an old-meets-new kind of place where there is a strong presence of ethnicity intertwined with a modern way of thinking.
 It hankers to remain relevant time and again, a pursuit made possible by its homegrown talents in the likes of national artist Benedicto “BenCab” Cabrera who is known for his contemporary arts, mixed-media artist Santiago Bose who co-founded the Baguio Arts Guild, and sculptor Ben-Hur Villanueva who is notable for his metal and wood works.

-Baguio’s constant reinvention has produced a surplus of delights that even extends to its food and shopping scenes.
+Baguio’s constant reinvention has produced a surplus of delights that even extend to its food and shopping scenes.
 Go hip, chic, rock or sweet, Baguio has enough choices for you.

-Days may come by, but for certain, with the beauty its bright morning, misty afternoon, and romantic evening bring, added with a vibe of light and tourist-friendly people, the city of Baguio will remain a top destination in the Philippines no matter what.
+Days may pass by but for certain, with the beauty its bright morning, misty afternoon, and romantic evening bring, added with a vibe of light and tourist-friendly people, the city of Baguio will remain a top destination in the Philippines no matter what.